Mohamed-Arafaath/Telecom_Churn_Analysis/Python/readme.md

-# Python Code for Churn Analysis Project
+# Python Code for Telecom Churn Analysis Project

-This folder contains all the Python scripts and related files used for predictive analysis in the **Churn Analysis Project**.
+This folder contains all the Python scripts and related files used for predictive analysis in the **Telecom Churn Analysis Project**.
 The scripts leverage libraries such as Pandas, NumPy, and Scikit-learn to preprocess data, train machine learning models, and generate predictions for customer churn.

 ## **Key Objectives**